dkandalov/vcs-reader/README.md

-## VCS Reader
+## Vcs Reader
-This is a Java (and JVM lanugages) library with minimal API to read commits from version control systems (VCS).
+This is a library for Java (and JVM languages) with minimal API to read information about commits from version control systems (VCS).
 It uses native commands to clone/update/log commits and currently supports [Git](https://git-scm.com/), [Mercurial](https://www.mercurial-scm.org/),